rsundqvist/time-split-app/README.md

 [`create_explorer_link()`](https://time-split.readthedocs.io/en/stable/api/time_split.app.html#time_split.app.create_explorer_link)
 to build application URLs with preselected splitting parameters.

+# Documentation
+Click [here](https://time-split.readthedocs.io/en/stable/api/time_split.app.reexport.html) for documentation of the most important types, functions and classes used by the application.

 # Custom dataset loaders
 Dataset loaders are a flexible way to load or create datasets that requires user input.
 The existing images (`>=0.7.0`) can be extended to use custom loaders: